Course Guide

 11

-Advanced Placement English Language and Composition is an advanced writing course.
-It provides talented high-school juniors with a college-level seminar that prepares them to take the Advanced Placement Examination in English Language and Composition.
+This course provides talented high-school juniors with a college-level seminar that prepares them to take the Advanced Placement Examination in English Language and Composition.
 This college level course is offered to junior students who have demonstrated a high degree of interest and proficiency in writing.
 Advanced Placement English has a rigorous reading requirement which gives the students a broad background.
 Although nonfiction is the focus of the AP exam in English Language and Composition, the American literature curriculum, including a variety of texts will be covered.
 Students who take this course should plan to take AP English Literature in their senior year.
 Rhetorical analysis, the ability to synthesize what has been learned, and composition skills are stressed.

 See AP policies on page 4.